Otumian-empire/swift-python/exercise23.md

 * Set user name: `git config --global user.name your_user_name`
 * Set user email: `git --global user.email your_user_email`

+This actually can be changed for every software we want to create using git, else this configuration is default.

 ## Create repository

-A repository is basically a folder that contains your code and any other file needed for the proper functioning of your project.
+A repository is basically a folder that contains our code and any other file we may need for the development of our software.

-There may be two or more instances where you'd need to create a git repository:
+There may be two or more instances where we would need to create a git repository:

-* when you have already created the folder on your PC - local server but not under version control.
+* when we have already created the folder on our PC, local server, but not under version control.
-* when the project is already on line under version control
+* when our project is already online ( remote) under version control.

 ### Local repository

-When the project is already on your local server and you want it under version control do the following:
+When the project is created on our local server and we want it under version control, we do the following:

 * change directory into the folder of interest, `cd ...`
 * do, `git init` - to start git